haskelladdict/simgi/doc/simgi.rst

 ------

-The 0.2 release of **simgi** provides a fully functional simulator which has been tested on several model systems some of which are fairly large.
+The 0.2 release of **simgi** provides a fully functional simulator which has been tested on several model systems some of which were fairly large.
 The engine itself is not yet fully optimized for speed.
-Furthermore, version 0.1's random number generator (RandomGen) has been replaced which a much more powerful and faster implementation of a 64bit Mersenne Twister generator.
+Furthermore, version 0.1's random number generator (RandomGen) has been replaced which a much more powerful and faster implementation of a 64bit Mersenne Twister.

 Download